Rabbi Gerald C. Skolnik

 Rabbi Gerald C. Skolnik, spiritual leader of The Forest Hills Jewish Center, was ordained by the Jewish Theological Seminary in 1981.
 Immediately upon his ordination, he served as Assistant Rabbi under the late Rabbi Ben Zion Bokser for almost three years.
 With Rabbi Bokser’s death in 1984, Rabbi Skolnik assumed the rabbinic leadership of the congregation, and has served in that capacity ever since.

 Rabbi Skolnik is married to Robin Segal Skolnik, the Middle School Librarian at the Abraham Joshua Heschel School in Manhattan.
-They have four children: Rabbi Hillel Skolnik, who serves as the Rabbi of the Southwest Orlando Jewish Congregation in Florida, and is married to Rabbi Sharon Barr Skolnik; Leora, who is married to Rabbi Yonatan Warren, a Lieutenant (jg) in the United States Navy serving as a chaplain in Okinawa, Japan; Talya, who is completing her third year at Barnard College and is studying in Copenhagen for the spring semester; and Matan, who is completing the NATIV gap year program in Israel and will attending the University of Michigan in the fall.
-They also have two grandchildren, Dafna Zahava and Liav Noam, the son and daughter of Hillel and Sharon.
+They have four children: Rabbi Hillel Skolnik, who serves as the Rabbi of Tifereth Israel Congregation in Columbus, Ohio, and is married to Rabbi Sharon Barr Skolnik; Leora, a graduate of Barnard College who is married to Rabbi Yonatan Warren, a Lieutenant Commander in the United States Navy Chaplaincy Corp, currently serving in Norfolk, Virginia; Talya, who attended Barnard College and is married to Adam Dicterow, living in Brooklyn and working for the Center for Court Innovation as a case manager; and Matan, who, after graduating from the University of Michigan and serving in the Peace Corps as an English teacher in the Republic of Guinea for two-and-a-half years, worked for the Tamer Institute for Social Enterprise in the Business School of Columbia University, and is now attending NYU Law School.